gabrielfacheti/da-energy-production/README.md

 	<li>Pandas</li>
 	<li>Matplotlib</li>
 	<li>Seaborn</li>
+	<li>Numpy</li>
+	<li>os and urllib.request are optional </li>
 </ul>

 <h2>Usage</h2>

-<p>To use the project, you can download the dataset from the link provided above and save it to your local machine.
-Then, you can run the <code>energy_analysis.py</code> script to analyze the data.</p>
+<p>To use the project, you can download the dataset from the link provided above and save it to your local machine -- you can also use the function I created to get the data from this repository.
+Then, open the <code>Energy Analysis.ipynb</code> Jupyter notebook file and run the cells sequentially. </p>

-<p>The script includes functions to:</p>
+<p>The notebook includes cells to:</p>

 <ul>
 	<li>Load the dataset into a Pandas DataFrame</li>